Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 ### bloodyad

-bloodyad takes a little patience the first time, since its syntax is a bit particular, but it earns that patience quickly.
-It reliably pulls data from Windows Server 2025 even in the moments where NetExec and bloodhound-python come up short, so it is a good one to have ready for stubborn targets.
+`bloodyad` takes a little patience the first time, since its syntax is a bit particular, but it's complexity is worth the patience.
+It can reliably pull data from Windows Server 2025, where NetExec and bloodhound-python struggle, so it is a good one to have ready for really stubborn targets.

 `bloodyad -H [DC-HOSTNAME] -d [DOMAIN] -u 'username' -p 'password' get bloodhound`